Vietnam.vn - Nền tảng quảng bá Việt Nam

 Binh Dinh rice paper

-(GLO)- Rice paper can be found anywhere in the country, even in the Vietnamese community abroad.
-However, for some reason, I keep thinking and remembering Binh Dinh rice paper.
-Perhaps it is because nowhere else is rice paper as diverse and can be eaten on any occasion as in "Xu Nau".
+(GLO) - Rice paper can be found anywhere in the country, including in Vietnamese communities abroad.
+However, for some reason, I keep thinking about and remembering Binh Dinh rice paper.
+Perhaps it's because nowhere else is rice paper as diverse and suitable for any occasion as in Binh Dinh.

 Báo Gia LaiBáo Gia Lai21/05/2025